11 Top Things to Do In Seville You Can’t Miss

 Andalusia is the home of flamenco.
 If you have a chance to see a flamenco show in Seville, you must do it.
 There is something so bold and passionate about flamenco, and it’s almost like seeing an opera set to an equally dramatic dance.
 It’s pure magic.

 Seville is so passionate about flamenco, in fact, that it may erupt spontaneously in some bars.
 Or you can see a show.
 Graceful and dramatic, castanets and hand clapping set the rhythm, joined by raspy-voiced singers evoking a sound similar to Muslim prayer.

 The flamenco guitarists have lightning-fast fingers and strum a tune that makes you sit on the edge of your seat while wanting to weep from the beauty.
 They are some of the best guitarists in the world.

 If you have never seen a flamenco show before, be prepared for the emotional wave that will sweep over you.
 There is something so beautiful and transformative about it.
 And there’s no better place to see it than in Seville.

 Tapas are a tradition throughout Spain.
 These small plates serve up some amazing fare, ranging from simple to intricate.
 You’ll see dishes like croquetas, small balls of fried goodness with various goodies inside like cheese and ham.

 Plates of manchego cheese with thin slices of jamon, the Spanish-cured ham.
 Garlic shrimp and incredible stewed meats.
-All served up with incredible bold red wines and tasty sangria, red wine mixed with liquors and fruit.
+All are served up with incredible bold red wines and tasty sangria, red wine mixed with liquors and fruit.

-My mouth is watering thinking about how amazing it all is.
+My mouth is watering, thinking about how amazing it all is.